clicon/clixon-docs/backend.rst

   General-purpose upgrade called once when loading the startup datastore trans_{begin,validate,complete,commit,commit_done,revert,end,abort}
   Transaction callbacks which are invoked for two reasons: validation requests or commits.
 These callbacks are further described in `transactions`_ section.

+Registered callbacks
+^^^^^^^^^^^^^^^^^^^^

+A second group of callbacks use register functions.
+This is a more detailed mechanism than the fixed callbacks described previously, but are only defined to a limted sets of functions:

+* ``rpc_callback_register()`` - for user-defined RPC callbacks.
+* ``upgrade_callback_register()`` - for upgrading, see :ref:`clixon_upgrade`.

+A user may register may register a callback for an incoming RPC, and that function will be called.

+There may be several callbacks for the same RPC.
+The order the callbacks are registered.
+The order is:

+1. plugin_init
+2. backend_rpc_init (where system callbacks are registered)
+3. plugin_start

+Which means if you register a copy-config callback in (1), it will be called *before* the system copy-config callback registered from (2) backend_rpc_init.
+If you register a copy-config in (3) plugin-start it will be called *after* the system copy-config.

+Second, if there are more than one reply (eg ``<rpc-reply/><rpc-reply/>``) only the first reply will be parsed and used by the cli/netconf/restconf clients.

+If you want to take the original and modify it, you should therefore register the callback in plugin_start so that your callback will be called second.
+Then you should modify the original reply (not add a new reply).

 Transactions
 ------------